JacobLiLN/Lakehouse-Project/README.md

 The code is written in the format of Databricks Notebooks.
 You can test the batch mode with the notebook 09-batch-test, or the stream mode with 10-stream-test.

 ## Summary
 This project tries to propose a fault-tolerant and scalable Data Engineering Solution for SBIT.
+It can help organizations construct a Lakehouse to monitor some performance metrics in terms of User Engagement, the fine-grained access management enables developers and data analysts to work under the same platform, and its compatibility with both batch and stream modes can satisfy organizations' different requirements, improving their flexibility on business intelligence.

-In the future, automated CI/CD can be added.
+In the future, automated CI/CD can be added to empower the project and take it to the next level.